opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.SubRS(src, value, dst, mask=None) -> None
 .. ocv:pyoldfunction:: cv.SubS(src, value, dst, mask=None) -> None

-    :param src1: First source array or a scalar.
+    :param src1: first input array or a scalar.

-    :param src2: Second source array or a scalar.
+    :param src2: second input array or a scalar.

-    :param dst: Destination array of the same size and the same number of channels as the input array.
+    :param dst: output array of the same size and the same number of channels as the input array.

-    :param mask: Optional operation mask.
-This is an 8-bit single channel array that specifies elements of the destination array to be changed.
+    :param mask: optional operation mask; this is an 8-bit single channel array that specifies elements of the destination array to be changed.

-    :param dtype: Optional depth of the output array.
-See the details below.
+    :param dtype: optional depth of the output array (see the details below).

-The function ``subtract`` computes:
+The function ``subtract`` calculates:

  *
     Difference between two arrays, when both input arrays have the same size and the same number of channels: